 Decibel Hearing Services is committed to providing patients in need of amplification with a wide selection of digital hearing aids designed for all types of hearing loss, lifestyles and budgets.
 We believe quality products deliver the best solutions, and have partnered with the industry’s top manufacturers to ensure your hearing aids allow you to reconnect with friends and loved ones and enjoy a better quality of life.

-We work with the following hearing aid manufacturers to provide you with a custom, first-rate solution for your hearing loss.
+We work with the following manufacturers to provide you with a custom, first-rate solution for your hearing loss.

-Oticon’s history that dates back to 1904.
+Oticon’s history dates back to 1904.
 The company was founded by Hans Demant, whose wife struggled with hearing impairment.
 Oticon is headquartered in Denmark, just outside of Copenhagen, and has more than 3,000 employees in branches across the globe.
 Oticon’s BrainHearing™ technology allows you to hear better with less effort.
-Popular products include the Alta2, Nera2, Ria2, Dynamo and Sensei.
+Popular products include the OPN S, OPN 1, Alta2, Nera2, Ria2, Dynamo and Sensei.

 Phonak, founded in Zurich, Switzerland in 1947, employs more than 4,200 people in multiple locations worldwide.
 The company is a pioneer in hearing loss solutions, developing the first hearing aid to take advantage of Bluetooth® technology in 2003 and the first extended-wear hearing aid (Lyric) in 2011.
 Its Hear the World initiative, launched in 2006, aims to create global awareness of hearing loss and promote solutions for individuals across the planet.
-Featured products include the Audeo, Virto and Bolero.
+Featured products include the Audeo Direct, Audeo B-R, Virto B-Titamium and Bolero.

 Widex was founded in Denmark in 1956 and is still owned and operated by relatives of the original founders.
 It employs more than 4,000 people worldwide and sells product in more than 100 countries.
 Widex created the world’s first digital in-the-ear hearing aid and remains on the forefront of technology with breakthroughs in wireless connectivity.
-Products include the UNIQUE and SUPER.
+Products include the EVOKE, BEYOND, UNIQUE and DREAM.

 Siemens is the U.S. affiliate of Sivantos Group, a Singapore-based company with 5,000 employees in more than 25 countries.
 They have been manufacturing hearing aids since 1913, when production began in Berlin.
 With a focus on research and development backed by quality German engineering, Siemens has been on the cutting-edge of technology.
 They introduced the first behind-the-ear model in 1959 and continue to develop innovative products.
 Their extensive lineup includes the Ace, Orion, Sirion, Intuis and Nitro.